SenorAgosto/UsingIntrusivePtrIn/README.md

 # UsingIntrusivePtrIn

-This is a header only convenince library wrapping boost::intrusive_ptr into a mixin class.
+This is a header only convenience library wrapping boost::intrusive_ptr into a mixin class.

 The mixin prevents you from having to write `intrusive_ptr_add_ref()` and `intrusive_ptr_release()` over and over again.